qcwang77/data-512-homework_1/README.md

-# Homework1: Professionalism & Reproducibility
+# Data 512A Homework1: Professionalism & Reproducibility

 ## About the project
 The goal of this project is to construct, analyze, and publish a dataset of monthly article traffic for a select set of dinosaur pages from English Wikipedia from July 1, 2015 through September 30, 2022